matias-sanchez/mysql_8.4_labs/per_feature_checks/default_changes.md

   | 0                        |
   +--------------------------+
   ```
 - **Explanation**:

-  - In MySQL 8.4, `innodb_adaptive_hash_index` is OFF by default, reducing contention in workloads with frequent index modifications.
+    - **Default Change**: In MySQL 8.4, `innodb_adaptive_hash_index` is OFF by default (previously ON in MySQL 8.0).
+    - **Reason**: This feature can cause contention under high-concurrency workloads, such as multiple joins or `LIKE` queries with wildcards.
+Disabling it reduces unnecessary performance overhead for most modern systems.
+    - **Recommendation**: Benchmark your workload to determine if enabling the Adaptive Hash Index (AHI) provides a measurable benefit.
+Monitor contention using the `SHOW ENGINE INNODB STATUS` output.

 ---